felixz2535/CYOA--Zombie-Apocalypse/situations/home.md

 # Home

-You woke up in the morninng an receive an invintation to a party.
+You woke up in the morninng and receive an invintation to a party.
 Your friends are all going and ask you to come as well.

 Do you really want to go?